Hartmannsolution/delphi_backend/README.md

 ## Test
 With pytest and requests installed (requirements.txt) we can easily run restassured type tests.
 See app/tests/test_main.py for example.
 Run with `docker-compose exec web pytest .`
 See more on [FastApi Documentation](https://fastapi.tiangolo.com/tutorial/testing/)

+## Deploy
+In main.py comment out this line: `root_path="/delphi_backend/" # This is for production with nginx forward` when running locally and bring it back before git push.
+On the server `sshedu` go to directory: delphi_backend and `git pull` to get the newest changes.
+No need to restart container or do anything.
+In the docker compose it says restart on changes.